The java.awt.print package provides

 as a screen, printer, or offscreen image.
 Because Swing components are rendered

-object using AWT graphics support, it is easy to
+through a Graphics object using AWT graphics support, it is easy to

 print Swing components with the new printing API.
 However, AWT components are not